Stokes flow: Hele-Shaw flow

 Hele-Shaw flow is an example of a geometry for which inertia forces are negligible.
 It is defined by two parallel plates arranged very close together with the space between the plates occupied partly by fluid and partly by obstacles in the form of cylinders with generators normal to the plates.

 Slender-body theory

 Slender-body theory in Stokes flow is a simple approximate method of determining the irrotational flow field around bodies whose length is large compared with their width.
 The basis of the method is to choose a distribution of flow singularities along a line (since the body is slender) so that their irrotational flow in combination with a uniform stream approximately satisfies the zero normal velocity condition.

 Spherical coordinates

-Lamb's general solution arises from the fact that the pressure $p$ satisfies the Laplace equation, and can be expanded in a series of solid spherical harmonics in spherical coordinates.
+Horace Lamb's general solution arises from the fact that the pressure $p$ satisfies the Laplace equation, and can be expanded in a series of solid spherical harmonics in spherical coordinates.
 As a result, the solution to the Stokes equations can be written: